hwdsl2/setup-ipsec-vpn/README.md

 - Ubuntu 24.04, 22.04 or 20.04
 - Debian 12 or 11
 - CentOS Stream 9
-- Rocky Linux or AlmaLinux 9/8
+- Rocky Linux or AlmaLinux
-- Oracle Linux 9, 8 or 7
+- Oracle Linux
 - Amazon Linux 2

 <details>